-WHAT are the fraud types?
+.
+Kassem International Journal of Hospito ality Management 116 (2024) 10363 able 2 (continued) WHAT are the fraud types?
 WHO are the fraud victims & perpetrators?
 WHERE is fraud occurring?
 WHY is fraud committed HOW is fraud committed?
 HOW THEN can fraud be countered? or selling free goods and services to customers.
-Customers were overcharged for taxis ordered through hotels Customers received fake calls from receptionists or hotel staff seeking credit card details raud against customers or tourists Continued.
+Customers were overcharged for taxis ordered through hotels Customers received fake calls from receptionists or hotel staff seeking credit card details Fraud against customers or tourists Continued.
 Theft of customers' money Victims: Customers or tourists Perpetrators: Hospitality employees Individual criminals Restaurants, hotels, hostels, or cheap accommodations Financial gain Customers' money was stolen from the hotel safe.
 Backpackers were duped by individual criminals who stole their money and defrauded them.
-Tourism policing can be introduced in tourist hotspots Brief customers on theft and fraud and how to protect themselves against such crime raud against hospitality workers: Fraudulent job advertisements Victims: Hospitality workers seeking jobs during the pandemic Perpetrators: Individual criminals Social media Financial gain During the pandemic, individual criminals defrauded restaurant workers by creating fraudulent job advertisements via digital media.
+Tourism policing can be introduced in tourist hotspots Brief customers on theft and fraud and how to protect themselves against such crimes Fraud against hospitality workers: Fraudulent job advertisements Victims: Hospitality workers seeking jobs during the pandemic Perpetrators: Individual criminals Social media Financial gain During the pandemic, individual criminals defrauded restaurant workers by creating fraudulent job advertisements via digital media.
 They were advertising for jobs that did not exist and asked workers to pay a commission fee or buy something required for the job with no clear directions for reimbursement.
-Job listing websites should increase their monitoring mechanisms, increase efforts prevent such postings and tak decisive action against fraudulent listings raud against hospitality organisations: nsider fraud - Asset misappropriation Victims: Hospitality organisations Perpetrators: Hospitality workers, managers Restaurants, bars, hotels (lobby, breakfast rooms), and cruises The lack of anti-fraud controls Understaffing Inadequate training Employees' misunderstanding of what constitutes theft resulted in rationalising employee theft.
+Job listing websites should increase their monitoring mechanisms, increase efforts to prevent such postings and take decisive action against fraudulent listings Fraud against hospitality organisations: Insider fraud - Asset misappropriation Victims: Hospitality organisations Perpetrators: Hospitality workers, managers Restaurants, bars, hotels (lobby, breakfast rooms), and cruises The lack of anti-fraud controls Understaffing Inadequate training Employees' misunderstanding of what constitutes theft resulted in rationalising employee theft.
 The absence of unions The lack of effective labour laws The non-enforcement of existing labour laws Stealing customers' or hotel's inventory, including bags, briefcases, and laptop computers from the hotel's public areas, such as the lobby area, restaurants, bars, and breakfast rooms Pens and unused food were most likely taken from hotels; however, toilet paper, towels, cleaning products, money, or alcohol could also be stolen.
-Employees can steal cash from the brewery, Workers took advantage of all- inclusive customer services Kitchen managers invited friends or relatives into the hotels free of charge.
-Managers stole wages using various means, including coercion through under- measurement of hours, non- payment of holiday entitlements, theft of annual leave pay, charging hidden fees for training, and theft of tips and service charges.
-Providing ethics training to employees on the impact and consequences of theft Restricting access to specific inventories and supplies vulnerable to theft Providing employees with fre or subsidised meals and suppli Regular communication between managers and employees about ethical behaviour Educators and practitioners must emphasise the importan of breaking the law when committing employee theft at the consequences of employee theft.
-Hotel managers should closel monitor and mentor staff, especially the younger ones.
-Providing compulsory orientation session that cover ethical responsibility and zere tolerance for employee theft if the workplace.
+Employees can steal cash from the brewery, Workers took advantage of allinclusive customer services Kitchen managers invited friends or relatives into the hotels free of charge.
+Managers stole wages using various means, including coercion through undermeasurement of hours, non-payment of holiday Providing ethics training to employees on the impact and consequences of theft Restricting access to specific inventories and supplies vulnerable to theft Providing employees with free or subsidised meals and supplies Regular communication between managers and employees about ethical behaviour Educators and practitioners must emphasise the importance of breaking the law when committing employee theft and the consequences of employee theft.
+Hotel managers should closely monitor and mentor staff, especially the younger ones.
+Providing compulsory orientation session that covers ethical responsibility and zero leave pay, charging hidden fees the workplace.
 There should be short professional development courses that new and existing staff must complete to ensure they are correctly educated about employee theft.
-All hotels should work togeth to develop a database to shar information about theft and unethical behaviour to detect and take preventive measures educate new staff members wi past theft history.
+All hotels should work together to develop a database to share information about theft and unethical behaviour to detect and take preventive measures to educate new staff members with past theft history.
 Organisational culture with high morale must be formed.
-Conduct regular property ethics.
-Build an ethical work climate

-(continued on next page)
+Conduct regular property audits.
+Develop and enforce a code of ethics.
+Build an ethical work climate (continued on next page)